 Land use regulatory ordinances are an important means available to county and local units of government to shape growth and development in accordance with local and regional land use objectives.
 Under the State comprehensive planning law, beginning on January 1, 2010, key local land use regulatory ordinances-zoning ordinances, land division ordinances, and official map ordinances-must be consistent with the local comprehensive plan.
-Accordingly, upon completion of their comprehensive plans, counties, cities, villages, and towns will have to review their ordinances and adjust them as necessary for consistency with their plans.
-To the extent that counties, cities, villages, and towns incorporate VISION 2050 into their comprehensive
+Accordingly, upon completion of their comprehensive plans, counties, cities, villages, and towns must review their ordinances and adjust them as necessary for consistency with their plans.
+To the extent that counties, cities, villages, and towns incorporate VISION 2050 into their comprehensive plans, VISION 2050 may be expected to be reflected in their various land use regulations.
+Guidance with respect to local review and adjustment of zoning, land division, and official map ordinances within the framework of VISION 2050 follows.